ericrogler/Green-Book/Chapters/Z003_Legality.md

 For students with disabilities, as a teacher you’ll be expected to adjust your lesson plans and curriculum for them.
 Sometimes this is easy to do, such as making an electronic version of an assignment instead of a physical, and sometimes this is extremely difficult, but legally necessary, to accommodate, such as planning for medical emergencies.

 In the United States, the most common accommodations I’ve personally seen are Individualized Education Plans (IEPs), Section 504 Plans (504s or 504 Plans), and Individualized Health Plans (IHPs).
+Sometimes there are Behavior Intervention Plans or Behavior Support Plans (BIPs and BSPs), but they're less common based on anectodal evidence.
 Each plan addresses physical, mental, medical, cognitive abilities, education, and learning ability.

-Of particular note, an IEP/504 are also legally binding documents.
+An IEP/504 are also legally binding documents.
 It shows every party has entered into it willingly and provided their signatures as verification.
 Every party written inside of it, including the student (if applicable), teachers, parents, and administrators, must follow the plan or they may suffer legal consequences for non-compliance.

 To summarize, an IEP focuses on modifying the instruction/delivery of material and establishes specialized goals and milestones, while a 504 focuses on modifying the environment the learning occurs in (e.g. seating arrangement, extra test time, etc.).
 An IHP is independent of these two and focuses on special medical conditions and what can be reasonably changed to meet those.